legenddaniel/roman-converter-cash-register/README.md

 - Browser Test

-The text below the progress bar will change according to which browser you are using, and also that if your browser support localStorage.
+The text below the progress bar will change according to which browser you are using, and also that if your browser supports localStorage.

 ### Roman Converter